Doesn’t everyone l o v e Edith Piaf?Just finished today’s five minute French Duolingo session.

 Then I saw what I didn’t know that I had really come to see.
 We passed her on our way returning to port.

 In La Savane Park stood a statue of Empress Josephine, Napoleon Bonaparte’s first wife.
 She was born in Martinique.
-The art form had been enhanced – decapitated.
+More than twenty years ago this art form had been enhanced – decapitated.
 I can’t really say defaced as there lacked a head and a face, but defaced, nonetheless.
 It was striking.
 Purpose filled brokenness.
 A loud quiet.
 Or what Sal called a desperate situation.

 I always believed that the Caribbean spirit had been more fire, more able to stand up to overthrow – like Toussaint, more able to cull writerly leaders – like Cesaire or Garvey and more able to create independent thinkers in the midst of oppression and chaos swirling around humanity – like Fanon.